thuang86714/Personal-Life-Recap/2024/2024_YearEndRecap.md

 - Ruined my old Samsung phone when I was doing squat.
 Start using IPhone
 - Lose 12kg(80->68) by 10 months of diet
 - Volunteered in Pride Parade.
 Some heterosexual old men pointed at my nose and called me selfish because I rejected their vehicles ran into the crowd.
-- My only friend from grade school, Baudoin, came to Taiwan with his sister Astrid!
+- My only friend from grad school, Baudoin, came to Taiwan with his sister Astrid!
 They spent 10 days in Taiwan.
 We celebrated my 27th birthday in Taipei.
   ![Baudouin Came to Taiwan](./assets/BaudouinCame.jpg)
 - 上半年去台南探訪陳毅, 順便去玩
   ![Yeeeeee](./assets/Yee.jpg)